marianwieczorek/invoice-ocr/README.md

 <code>min{c+&sigma;&middot;r, w}</code>,
 where c is a pixel color,
 w is the color white,
-r is a random color,
-and sigma is the maximum noise amount.
+r is a random color per pixel, and sigma is the maximum noise amount.